hseeberger/akka-http-json/README.md

 ## Usage

-Use respective support trait or object, e.g. `ArgonautSupport`, `FailFastCirceSupport`, etc. into your Akka HTTP code which is supposed to (un)marshal from/to JSON.
+Use respective support trait or object, e.g. `ArgonautSupport`, `FailFastCirceSupport`, etc. into your Pekko HTTP code which is supposed to (un)marshal from/to JSON.
 Don't forget to provide the type class instances for the respective JSON libraries, if needed.

 ## Contribution policy ##